 It’s been a long time since I wanted to write about the hose that exists next to each Finnish toilet.
 Something like this:

-A strange apparatus to have in a bathroom: A hose.
+A strange apparatus to have in a bathroom: a hose.
+Source: Oras

-The first time I arrived in Finland, many years ago, I was suprised by this strange apparatus.
-I didn’t have time to test it this first day, to find out what was it for, and I ignored it on the following days, but always with a veiled suspicion: I was afraid to know.
+The first time I arrived in Finland, many years ago, I was surprised by this strange apparatus.
+I didn’t have time to test it during my first days, so I didn’t know what was it for.
+I continued ignoring the hose on the following days, but with a veil of suspicion: I was afraid to know.
+Finally I gathered the courage and, after testing the hose, I still had my doubts.

-There are several theories of its use.
-From it being the substitute of the bidet, to its use as a tool for an easy bathroom cleaning operation (this one is mine and I’d like to think it is used for that).
+There are several theories of its use, from what I could gather asking other people.
+From being the hose the substitute of the bidet, to it being used as a tool for an easy bathroom cleaning operation (this theory is mine and I’d like to think it is used for that).

 Threatening the WC

-As I said I use it mainly for cleaning the entire bathroom.
-The after-shaving operation leaves the sink clean, and the floors are clean in an instant thanks to this hose or showerhead.
+As I said I used it mainly for cleaning the entire bathroom.
+The after-shaving operation leaves the sink clean, and the floors are clean in an instant thanks to this hose or shower-head.
 You can also clean the toilet with it, but let’s not get into details here.

 All the power in your hands

-If you want to activate this Finnish WC shower or hose, you have to open the water from the sink and press the button that the hose has: The water stream starts coming out of the hose with good water pressure.
+If you want to activate this Finnish WC shower or hose, you have to open the tap of water from the sink and press the button that the hose has.
+In this way, the water stream starts coming out of the hose with good water pressure.
 Personally I think the button-activated mechanism supports everyone elses’ theory of the toilet shower as a substitute of the bidet, but I prefer not to adopt this version.
+For the moment.

-I have seen this hose not only in private toilets – at friends’ houses – but also next to toilets in bars, restaurants, transport stations, and other places, although not in each and every one of them.
+I have seen this hose not only in private toilets – at friends’ houses – but also next to toilets in bars, restaurants, bus and train stations, and other places, although not in each and every one of them.